 - Once the cookies are cool prepare the syrup.

-- Drizzle a small amount in the bottom of each cookie cup and then fill with the chopped pistachios.
+- Drizzle a small amount at the bottom of each cookie cup and then fill with the chopped pistachios.

 - Drizzle more syrup on top of the filled cookie cups.